Strategy & Marketing Support for Shopify Partners

-There’s a lot of pressure to be insightful.
-To sound clever, to have a hot take, to say something “valuable” and above all to be a “thought leader”!
-It’s enough to make you quietly close the tab and get back to the work that feels safer.
-The work you already know how to do.
-The work that doesn’t ask you to stick your head above the parapet.
+Add in the pressure to be a “thought leader”, to sound clever and to offer “value”, and it’s enough to make you quietly close the tab and get back to the work that doesn’t require you to stick your head above the parapet.

-So instead of overthinking it, here’s something simple that I’ve found that actually works.
-Don’t think of it as a framework but rather a way to get you started with publishing, whether that’s a blog, a newsletter, or LinkedIn.
+So instead of overthinking it, here’s something simple that helps.
+Think of it less as a framework and more as a way to get yourself publishing, whether that’s writing a regular blog post, sending a newsletter or joining the fray on LinkedIn.

 I call it the 3–2–1 method.